krzemienski/awesome-from-stars/README.md

 * [ant-media/LiveVideoBroadcaster](https://github.com/ant-media/LiveVideoBroadcaster): Native RTMP client for publishing and playing video streams for Android
 * [feniljain/ll-hls-poc](https://github.com/feniljain/ll-hls-poc): Simple LL-HLS PoC
 * [ex3ndr/llama-coder](https://github.com/ex3ndr/llama-coder): Replace Copilot local AI
-* [meta-llama/llama-cookbook](https://github.com/meta-llama/llama-cookbook): Welcome to the Llama Cookbook!
+* [metainternal/llama-cookbook](https://github.com/metainternal/llama-cookbook): Welcome to the Llama Cookbook!
 This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
 We also show you how to solve end to end problems using Llama model family and using them on various provider services
 * [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt): A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!
 * [run-llama/llama-hub](https://github.com/run-llama/llama-hub): A library of data loaders for LLMs made by the community -- to be used with LlamaIndex and/or LangChain
 * [meta-llama/llama-models](https://github.com/meta-llama/llama-models): Utilities intended for use with Llama models.
 * [ggml-org/llama.cpp](https://github.com/ggml-org/llama.cpp): LLM inference in C/C++
 * [liltom-eth/llama2-webui](https://github.com/liltom-eth/llama2-webui): Run any Llama 2 locally with gradio UI on GPU or CPU from anywhere (Linux/Windows/Mac).
 Use `llama2-wrapper` as your local llama2 backend for Generative Agents/Apps.
 * [meta-llama/llama3](https://github.com/meta-llama/llama3): The official Meta Llama 3 GitHub site
-* [run-llama/llama_index](https://github.com/run-llama/llama_index): LlamaIndex is the leading document agent and OCR platform
+* [run-llama/llama_index](https://github.com/run-llama/llama_index): LlamaIndex is the document processing platform for AI
 * [jankais3r/LLaMA_MPS](https://github.com/jankais3r/LLaMA_MPS): Run LLaMA (and Stanford-Alpaca) inference on Apple Silicon GPUs.
 * [Mobile-Artificial-Intelligence/llama_sdk](https://github.com/Mobile-Artificial-Intelligence/llama_sdk): lcpp is a dart implementation of llama.cpp used by the mobile artificial intelligence distribution (maid)
 * [run-llama/LlamaIndexTS](https://github.com/run-llama/LlamaIndexTS): Data framework for your LLM applications.
 Focus on server side solution